 developers who are willing to give new APIs a trial without needing

-to support multiple sets of equivalent but incompatible APIs
+to supporting multiple sets of equivalent but incompatible APIs

 3.2.
 Session Description Format Construction API

-session description format rather than allowing direct control of how
+construct the session description format rather than allowing direct

 While using SDP as the chosen format for WebRTC highlights the issues